Abhimanyu2206/fixed_LMS_PLIC/docs/README.md

-Output waveforms, synthesis and implementation images of the Fixed LMS PLIC implementation.
+Synthesis and implementation images of the Fixed LMS PLIC implementation.